klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

-The results of `caver.wallet.keyring.createFromPrivateKey` and `caver.wallet.keyring.createFromKlaytnWalletKey`, like the result of `caver.wallet.keyring.generate` above, have a [SingleKeyring] instance which has an address defined inside and one PrivateKey instance in `keyring.key`.
+The result of `caver.wallet.keyring.createFromPrivateKey` and `caver.wallet.keyring.createFromKlaytnWalletKey`, like the result of `caver.wallet.keyring.generate` above, is a [SingleKeyring] instance with an address defined inside it and a [PrivateKey] instance in `keyring.keys`.

-#### Create a SingleKeyring with a single private key <a id="create-a-singlekeyring-with-a-single-private-key"></a>
+#### Create a SingleKeyring with a private key and an address <a id="create-a-singlekeyring-with-a-private-key-and-an-address"></a>

 If [AccountKey] of your account in the Klaytn network is decoupled from the address, you can create a keyring using the address and the private key like below.